chrisalexander/blog/_posts/2009-10-26-monday-events-the-return-of-morecheesemonday.md

 On the #MicrosoftMonday front, I'm pleased to report that I'm wearing a UK 2008 Imagine Cup t-shirt.

-<span style="background-color: #ffffff;">Hopefully I'll have a chance to write a few more posts tonight and soon normal blogging will be restored.</span>
+Hopefully I'll have a chance to write a few more posts tonight and soon normal blogging will be restored.